-Through the use of vortex flow technology FP McCann’s Stormbrake™ provides solutions to a variety of stormwater management problems.
-These include accurately controlling stormwater flow, minimising upstream storage requirements and reducing the risk of blockages compared to traditional office plates.
+Through the use of vortex flow technology FP McCann’s Stormbrake™ provides the solution to a variety of stormwater management problems.
+These include accurately controlling stormwater flow, minimising upstream storage requirements and reducing the risk of blockages compared to traditional orifice plates.

 What is Vortex Flow Technology?

-Vortex flow control technology is based on the hydrodynamic principles of swirling vortex flows.
-Under sufficiently high upstream water levels, a vortex is induced in the flow by the device.
+Vortex flow technology is based on the principle of a vortex hydrodynamics, where under sufficiently high upstream water levels a vortex is induced in the flow by the device.
 The vortex motion results in significant energy loss, creating a pressure drop across the device and restricting the discharge leaving the outlet.
 The geometric properties of the device control the amount of flow restriction and can be tailored to suit the design conditions for a specific site.

 - Minimal maintenance required after installation.
-FP McCann’s StormBrake™ is self-activating and functions without any mechanical components
+FP McCann’s StormBrake™ is self-activating and function without any mechanical components

 - Contains a bypass door which can be manually opened at ground level using a pull cable to allow easy access for inspection or blockage removal